wangliuyang0924/Recipes-Study/README.md

 The RandomForestRegressor was chosen because it's less likely to overfit than a single decision tree, is robust to noise, and can model non-linear relationships, which are common in real-world data.
 The hyperparameters were selected using a grid search with cross-validation, which is a systematic approach to testing different combinations of hyperparameters to find the one that performs best on unseen data.

-Comparing the final model's RMSE to the baseline model's RMSE would show an improvement if the baseline RMSE were higher than 0.3504.
-This would indicate that the final model predicts more accurately, likely due to both the additional features and the more complex modeling algorithm.
+Comparing the final model's RMSE to the baseline model's RMSE show an improvement since the RMSE is 0.35, which is higher than 0.49, the RMSE from the baseline model.
+This indicates that the final model predicts more accurately, likely due to both the additional features and the more complex modeling algorithm.

 ## Fairness Analysis
 We define Group X as recipes with low-calorie content and Group Y as recipes with high-calorie content.
 We evaluate the model's performance using the Root Mean Squared Error (RMSE) metric, which measures the average difference between predicted and actual ratings.